LoyolaLawTech/Class-Documents/2021/homework/final_project.md

 receive the full 40 points for this project.
 If you would like to receive extra credit, add some additional features.
 Here are some suggestions:

 * Define additional routes in your index.js file.
-For example.
-6. Start your * Define additional routes in your index.js file.
 For example, create a route that shows all evictions for a given zip code.
 For a real challenge, try creating a route that allows the user to search the database by first and last name.
 For hints on how to do this [consult this sample